 ADM command.
 The display starts on the third line of the screen -- we will see why shortly and how that can be changed.

 This is a reasonable default layout, but it has some issues.
 First, the four-second refresh rate is far too fast, making it hard to absorb the information before it is replaced.
 Both ODTs are displaying the exactly same information, which is pointless.
 Note that typically there are more than 100 active entries, so displaying those six at a time is also pointless.
 In addition, rapid refreshing of the ODTs can use a lot of processor time and impact the performance of both the system and user applications.
-Here is an ADM layout that I find far more useful:
+Here is an ADM layout that I find far more useful.
+On ODT 1:

 ADM (S2, W5, C) 15